St. Tammany Periodontics & Implants

 An oral biopsy can detect signs of oral cancer or other abnormalities inside your mouth.
 At St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, Caesar Sweidan, DDS, and the professional dental team perform oral biopsies to determine if you have an issue of concern.
-To schedule a visit for a biopsy, call the practice today or book your appointment online.
+To schedule a visit for a biopsy, please call the practice today or request your appointment online.

 An oral biopsy is a medical procedure where your dental surgeon removes a small oral lesion from your mouth to be examined for an accurate diagnosis and well-planned treatment if needed.

 For example, you might notice abnormalities in your mouth, such as bumps, growths, or patches.
 When your periodontist at St. Tammany Periodontics & Implants removes a sample of tissue from the area in your mouth, it is sent to a lab for inspection and confirmed results.

 With an expected 54,000 people in the United States being diagnosed with oral cancer this year, a biopsy can determine if cancer cells are present.
 If so, treatment with the St. Tammany Periodontics & Implants team can begin right away.

 Although oral cancer stands out as one of the most common of significant diseases, other abnormalities in your mouth can be diagnosed, as well.
 The results of an oral biopsy can determine if you have conditions of concern so that treatment can begin.

 If any out-of-the-ordinary symptoms appear in your mouth or lips, you might need an oral biopsy to identify or rule out oral disease.